Deep Clustering for Data Cleaning and Integration: Schema Inference

 Table \ref{tab:siresult:2} presents the clustering results for schema inference using both schema and instance level data.
-The following can be observed: (i) \textbf{The tabular transformer chosen significantly impacts performance, with a relatively high performance of Tabnet against TabTransformer for SDCN.} Figures \ref{fig:si:1c} and \ref{fig:si:1d} represent no significant latent space difference in terms of data points' relative positions.
+The following can be observed: (i) \textbf{SDCN is significantly more compatible with Tabnet than TabTransformer on all datasets}.
+SDCN with Tabnet obtained an ARI score 0.19 and 0.13 higher than TabTransformer on web tables and TUS data, respectively.
+This superior performance exhibits Tabnet's ability to select prominent features at each decision step, thus improving SDCN's feature extraction process with more detailed data understanding.
+Figures \ref{fig:si:1c} and \ref{fig:si:1d} represent no significant latent space difference in terms of data points' relative positions.
 This low visual difference entirely depends on the Umap projections, which can lead to the loss of information in relationships among the tables.
 Furthermore, it shows that web table data does not have a clear cluster structure, making it difficult to discover meaningful patterns.
-Adding instance-level evidence with tabular embedding failed to show its suitability for clustering compared with schema-level evidence with SBERT for web tables data. (ii) \textbf{The DC algorithms outperform the SC algorithms in all cases when we consider Schema$+$Instance-level.} Notably, SDCN (when used with Tabnet) outperformed all SC algorithms with a ACC difference of 0.28 compared to K-means and Birch.
-SDCN also appeared as second best DC algorithm (when used with TabTransformer, which treats each feature as a token and uses the Transformer architecture to learn contextual embeddings) and obtained an ACC difference of 0.13 and 0.14 compared to K-means and Birch, respectively.
-Incorporating subspace clustering in the latent space by EDESC failed to produce robust clusters with TabTransformer, which comes with a 0.02 and 0.03 ACC improvement difference for K-means and Birch, respectively. (iii) \textbf{The provision of K does not significantly impact the clustering algorithms' overall performance. } For example, Birch with TabTrasnformer may have been expected to outperform EDESC due to the prescription of a fixed number of clusters (26), but EDESC outperformed Birch by 0.07 ARI even though it only produced 14 clusters.
-Similar behavior can be seen when using Tabnet with EDESC, which produced 12 clusters compared to 26 ground truth clusters and achieved 0.09 higher ARI than K-means, which generated 26 clusters. (iv) \textbf{Tabnet and TabTransformer treat all attributes as being equally important.} As a result, even when two tables share a subject attribute, they may be clustered separately because their other attributes are different.
+Adding instance-level evidence with tabular embedding failed to show its suitability for clustering compared with schema-level evidence with SBERT for both datasets. (ii) \textbf{Changing the embeddings does not affect the overall performance trend for the DC method when we consider Schema$+$Instance-level data}.
+We observe that DC methods outperformed SC methods with both Tabnet (SDCN obtained 0.46, 0.45, 0.46 higher ARI compared to K-means, DBSCAN, and Birch, respectively) and TabTransformer (SDCN obtained 0.24 higher ARI compared to K-means, DBSCAN, and Birch) on web tables data.
+Like schema-level in Schema$+$Instance-level, DBSCAN's repeated inability to effectively differentiate clusters within the dense data representation resulted in a single cluster for Tabnet and TabTransformer on web tables data. (iii) \textbf{The provision of K does not significantly impact the clustering algorithms' overall performance. } For example, Birch with TabTrasnformer may have been expected to outperform EDESC due to the prescription of a fixed number of clusters (26), but EDESC outperformed Birch by 0.07 ARI even though it only produced 14 clusters.
+Similar behavior can be seen when using Tabnet with EDESC, which produced 12 clusters compared to 26 GT clusters and achieved 0.09 higher ARI than K-means, which generated 26 clusters on web tables data.
+On the other hand, DBCSCAN produced 3 clusters on TUS data but failed to produce convincing clusters, compared EDESC with an exact number of precdited clusters 37 as GT. (iv) \textbf{Tabnet and TabTransformer treat all attributes as being equally important.} As a result, even when two tables share a subject attribute, they may be clustered separately because their other attributes are different.
 A {\it subject attribute} identifies the artifact that the table is about.
-For example, tables T1 and T2, are clustered separately where they have a common subject column \textit{Country} and other columns \textit{(T1.Total population in 2004 (million), T1.Annual population growth rate (\%), T1.Population density (persons per square km.), T1.Average number of persons per household)} and \textit{(T2.rank, T2.population, T2.date of information)}.
+For example in web tables data, tables T1 and T2, are clustered separately where they have a common subject column \textit{Country} and other columns \textit{(T1.Total population in 2004 (million), T1.Annual population growth rate (\%), T1.Population density (persons per square km.), T1.Average number of persons per household)} and \textit{(T2.rank, T2.population, T2.date of information)}.